Russia's Nornickel disputes $2 bln Arctic spill damages claim

-MOSCOW, July 8 (Reuters) - Russia's Norilsk Nickel (Nornickel) GMKN.MM disagrees with and is disputing a request that one of its power subsidiaries pay almost 148 billion roubles ($2.1 billion) in damages over an Arctic fuel spill in Siberia in May, it said on Wednesday.
+MOSCOW, July 8 (Reuters) - Norilsk Nickel (Nornickel) GMKN.MM is disputing more than $2 billion in damages after a fuel spill which Russia's environmental watchdog has said threatens unprecedented damage to the Arctic.

 ($1 = 71.1200 roubles)